Marketionist/protractor-cucumber-steps/README.md

 };
 ```

+You can also see the example of [`protractor.config.js`](https://github.com/Marketionist/protractor-cucumber-steps/blob/master/tests/protractor.conf.js)

 ## List of predefined steps
 You can see the example of how to use predefined steps in [`test.feature`](https://github.com/Marketionist/protractor-cucumber-steps/blob/master/tests/specs/test.feature)